MaiFlava1/MaiFlava1.github.io/html/tos/ToS.md

 ### **5. Derived Content**

-1.  **Separation of Licenses:**
+1.  **Separation of Rights:**
-    - When creating derived content, the original content's license still applies to any elements taken from it.
+    - When creating derived content, the original creator retains copyright over any original elements used from the source material.
-    - The author of the derived content holds the license for any new elements they introduce, such as style, colors, and unique modifications.
+    - The creator of the derived content holds copyright over the newly introduced elements, such as unique styles, color schemes, or modifications.
+    - If a derivative work is itself derived further, this principle applies recursively, requiring respect for all upstream copyrights in the chain of derivation.

-2.  **Joint License Compliance:**
+2.  **Joint Rights Compliance:**
-    - Any usage of derived content must comply with both the original content's license and the derived content's license.
+    - Any use of derived content must respect both the rights of the original creator and those of the creator of the derivative work.
-    - Users must adhere to the restrictions and permissions outlined in both licenses.

-3.  **Conflict Resolution:**
+    - Users must comply with all applicable terms, licenses, and conditions imposed by each rights holder.
-    - If there is a conflict between the original and derived content licenses, both licenses remain valid but must be followed in their respective scopes.
+    - In the event of a rights conflict between original and derived content, both sets of rights remain valid and enforceable within their respective scopes.
-    - Users seeking to use derived content must obtain necessary permissions from both rights holders if required.

-4.  **Example Scenarios:**
+3.  **Example Scenarios:**
-    - If user create fan art of a character, the character’s original rights holder maintains their license over the design and concept.
-User's unique artistic expression (style, color choices, etc.) falls under user's own license.
-However, the resulting fan art is bound by both licenses.
+    - If a user creates fan art of a character, the original rights holder retains copyright over the character’s design and concept.
+The user holds rights over their unique artistic expression (style, color choices, etc.).
+However, the resulting fan art is governed by both parties’ rights.
-    - If a derivative work is created from content that is itself derived, this principle applies recursively, requiring adherence to all preceding licenses in the derivation chain.